sympower/dt-data-load-tool/docs/website/docs/general-usage/destination.md

 ```

 :::note
-In most cases, setting the flag above just indicates to `dlt` that you switched the case-sensitive option on a destination. `dlt` will not do that for you.
+In most cases, setting the flag above just indicates to `data_load_tool` that you switched the case-sensitive option on a destination. `data_load_tool` will not do that for you.
 Refer to the destination documentation for details.
 :::

 ## Create a new destination
 You have two ways to implement a new destination:
-1. You can use the `@dlt.destination` decorator and [implement a sink function](../dlt-ecosystem/destinations/destination.md).
+1. You can use the `@data_load_tool.destination` decorator and [implement a sink function](../dlt-ecosystem/destinations/destination.md).
 This is a perfect way to implement reverse ETL destinations that push data back to REST APIs.
 2. You can implement [a full destination](../walkthroughs/create-new-destination.md) where you have full control over load jobs and schema migration.